 Be clear, no one is becoming a top influencer because they’re copying and pasting pitches.

 Pitching brands as an influencer can be quite the feat and will always be a little intimidating.
 After all, you’re sharing your idea with someone with the hopes they’ll think it’s good enough to let you execute and pay you for it.
 However, if you’re really intentional, organized and prepared you can become really good at it.
-Just refer back to these 7 mistakes above and avoid them like the plague.
+Just refer back to these 7 mistakes above and avoid them.